-Figure 14.
+Figure 19.
 Conductivity probe leads with coaxial wires stripped and soldered.

 - 3. Strip half a centimeter of insulation from each inner wire.
 Ensure that the insulation on the innermost wire extends at least a centimeter beyond the outer wire to avoid accidental contact. - 4.
-Tin the exposed wire stands with a small amount of solder.
+Clean the wires in isopropyl alcohol or flux remover to remove any residual flux. - 5.
+Tin the exposed wire stands with a small amount of solder. - 6.
+Clean the wires in isopropyl alcohol or flux remover to remove any residual flux.

-7.4 Pot the Pressure Sensor and Build the Sensor Wiring Harness
+8.4 Pot the Pressure Sensor and Build the Sensor Wiring Harness